-US service sector expansion slows in November
+US service sector growth slows for 2nd consecutive month

 The Institute for Supply Management reported Thursday that its index of services activity declined slightly to a reading of 55.9 last month, from a reading of 56.6 in October.
 Readings above 50 represent expansion in services industries such as restaurants and bars, retail stores and delivery companies.

+“Conflicting national, regional and local guidelines/requirements for COVID-19 issues are becoming increasingly difficult to navigate, leading to a lot of just-in-time-type purchases,” said a respondent from the hotel and food services sector.

+Several respondents, including one from the health care sector, reported continued difficulty in procuring personal protective equipment due to rising COVID-19 cases.

-Business activity declined slightly as did new orders, but both remained in expansion territory.
+Thursday’s report showed that business activity declined slightly as did new orders, although both remained in expansion territory.
 The index measuring employment increased to 51.5, from 50.1, which was very close to contraction last month.
+The gauge for prices also increased from October.

-Out of the 18 service sector categories, 14 reported growth in November.
+Out of the 18 service sector categories, 14 reported growth in November, including transportation and warehousing, management and support services, health care and social assistance, hotel and food service, construction and retail trade.

 The services sector had been growing for 122 consecutive months — more than a decade — before contracting in April and May as the coronavirus outbreak forced many businesses to close and people to stay home.